awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    One approach is to wait several days and then check the old access key for any use before proceeding\.

-1. Even if step [[ERROR] BAD/MISSING LINK TEXT](#step-determine-use) indicates no use of the old key, we recommend that you do not immediately delete the first access key\.
+1. Even if step [Step 3](#step-determine-use) indicates no use of the old key, we recommend that you do not immediately delete the first access key\.
 Instead, change the state of the first access key to `Inactive`\.

    + AWS CLI: [http://docs.aws.amazon.com/cli/latest/reference/iam/update-access-key.html](http://docs.aws.amazon.com/cli/latest/reference/iam/update-access-key.html)